 • OLLU was named to the President’s Higher Education Community Service Honor Roll for the fourth consecutive year for its institutional commitment and support of service, evaluation and assessment to improve the quality of the interventions, developing long-term, collaborative community partnerships, and addressing significant community needs with measurable impacts supported by credible evidence.
 (2013)

-• OLLU was elevated to the national category by U.S. News and World Report ("America's Best Colleges 2012").
+• OLLU was elevated to the national category by U.S. News & World Report ("America's Best Colleges 2012").
 It moved up from Tier 1 of Regional Universities - West ("America's Best Colleges 2011").

-• High school guidance counselors surveyed by US News and World Report ranked OLLU among the top 100 universities nationally for undergraduate education ("America's Best Colleges 2012").
+• High school guidance counselors surveyed by U.S. News & World Report ranked OLLU among the top 100 universities nationally for undergraduate education ("America's Best Colleges 2012").

 • OLLU is among the top 25 universities nationally for awarding MBAs to Hispanics according to rankings from The Hispanic Outlook in Higher Education magazine (2012).